theodorecharles/venuebit-demo/README.md

 ## Overview

-VenueBit is a Ticketmaster-style event discovery and ticket purchasing app that demonstrates how Optimizely feature flags can deliver consistent experiences across:
+VenueBit is an event discovery and ticket purchasing app that demonstrates how Optimizely feature flags can deliver consistent experiences across:

 - **Native iOS** (Swift SDK)
 - **Web Views** (JavaScript SDK)